-Neshat, an American artist born in Iran, makes videos about women in far-off nations, under a religion that, at least until a terrible day in September 2001, few Americans knew.
+Neshat, born in Iran, makes videos about women in far-off nations, under a religion that, at least until a terrible day in September 2001, few Americans knew.
 It sounds like a way to get attention anywhere but in New York, where art of the Arab lands is only slowly gaining attention.
-Yet two years ago, Neshat put all that at the center of the art world.
+Yet two years ago, she put all that at the center of the art world.
 Not long after her eerie Turbulent, her Rapture dominated the galleries, a show of "Greater New York," and a Whitney Biennial.
 It takes center stage in the latest essay collection from a distinguished critic of late-modern painting.

 She did it the old-fashioned way.
 She took as her theme not just her subjects but a very modern idea, distance itself.
 And she did it with a message at the heart of Modernism: nothing is only one thing.
 At least in Rapture, part of a black-and-white trilogy on two screens, it is exactly two.

 One screen holds a loose cluster of men.
 They circle about in something between free play and an uncontrollable riot.
 They act very much as individuals, wildly alone and never touching, but they lose themselves in a community they cannot begin to understand.
 On the other screen, women stand erect, facing rigidly forward.